 Having end-to-end visibility over your shipments is crucial for your supply chain.
 Advanced digital tools like myKN provide you access to up-to-date information and allow you to monitor your goods at all times.
 This transparency ensures that you can spot potential challenges and respond swiftly.
 With the click of a button, you can locate where your shipments are and how they’re affected.
 It helps you make informed, data-driven decisions, even in stressful circumstances.

 The importance of communication is often diluted in conversations about contingency planning.
 However, a clear communication flow helps promote transparency for all the stakeholders in your supply chain.
 It helps transition roles and responsibilities smoothly during a disruption.
 With a communication strategy in place, you can reach out to different partners in the supply chain quickly.

 An example of our swift response to the Suez Canal blockage

-The recent Suez Canal crisis is a great example of how an unexpected accident can adversely affect supply chain operations across the globe.
+The 2021 Suez Canal crisis is a great example of how an unexpected accident can adversely affect supply chain operations across the globe.
 From a distance, it might seem like businesses would have had a delay of 6 days – the duration of the blockage.
 However, the entire crisis has caused a ripple effect - affecting the shipping schedules of container vessels for months.

 To best prepare our customer for the impact from the crisis, Kuehne+Nagel’s Sea-Air Product team worked relentlessly to repair their supply chain.
 As a first step, we quickly rerouted some of their shipments which were already on the way to Suez Canal.
 After changing their port of destination, we received the container at the transshipment port, and expedited their shipments by using air freight to finish the rest of the journey.
 This helped our customer reach the market earlier than they had planned, despite the challenges presented by the blockage.